Botany: Plant physiology

 Plant physiology encompasses all the internal chemical and physical activities of plants associated with life.
 Chemicals obtained from the air, soil and water form the basis of all plant metabolism.
 The energy of sunlight, captured by oxygenic photosynthesis and released by cellular respiration, is the basis of almost all life.
 Photoautotrophs, including all green plants, algae and cyanobacteria gather energy directly from sunlight by photosynthesis.
 Heterotrophs including all animals, all fungi, all completely parasitic plants, and non-photosynthetic bacteria take in organic molecules produced by photoautotrophs and respire them or use them in the construction of cells and tissues.
 Respiration is the oxidation of carbon compounds by breaking them down into simpler structures to release the energy they contain, essentially the opposite of photosynthesis.

 Molecules are moved within plants by transport processes that operate at a variety of spatial scales.
 Subcellular transport of ions, electrons and molecules such as water and enzymes occurs across cell membranes.
 Minerals and water are transported from roots to other parts of the plant in the transpiration stream.
 Diffusion, osmosis, and active transport and mass flow are all different ways transport can occur.
-Examples of elements that plants need to transport are nitrogen, phosphorus, potassium, calcium, magnesium, and sulfur.
+Examples of elements that plants need to transport are nitrogen, phosphorus, potassium, calcium, magnesium, and sulphur.
 In vascular plants, these elements are extracted from the soil as soluble ions by the roots and transported throughout the plant in the xylem.
 Most of the elements required for plant nutrition come from the chemical breakdown of soil minerals.
 Sucrose produced by photosynthesis is transported from the leaves to other parts of the plant in the phloem and plant hormones are transported by a variety of processes.